Subscribe today for more stories, tips, and updates.

 0 Comments

 A helmet is the most effective way to reduce the risk of traumatic brain injury when a child is riding a bike, scooter or skateboard.
-That should be enough to convince anyone to wear one, but unfortunately studies show only 30% of kids in Ohio wear a helmet when riding.
+That should be enough to convince anyone to wear one, but studies show only 30% of kids in Ohio wear a helmet when riding.

 Apart from the automobile, bicycles are tied to more childhood injuries than any other consumer product, including trampolines, ladders and swimming pools.

 The good news is, if your child is wearing a properly fitted helmet, their chances of sustaining a traumatic brain injury go down by almost 90%.
+But how do you pick the right helmet, and get them to wear it?
+As an injury prevention specialist, here are my top tips:

 Bicycle helmets: Bike helmets are different from other helmets because they’re designed to take extreme force from one impact, as in a collision with a car, or major fall.
 But, once they take a hit, the helmet should always be replaced.